Using Rental Coverage On Your Auto Policy

 Driving a vehicle that you’re unfamiliar with in a place that you’re unfamiliar with can feel like a gamble, it’s no wonder that so many drivers opt to purchase additional rental car coverage at the rental counter.
 In many cases, however, this type of auto insurance coverage is redundant, and you can save your money by skipping it.

 Types of Auto Insurance Coverage Options

 When you’re renting a car, you’ll generally be offered four different types of auto insurance coverage.
-These include:

 - Collision damage waiver, which ensures that you won’t be held financially responsible if the rental car is stolen or damaged

 - Liability coverage, which will help to cover any injuries or property damage sustained by the other driver if you are at fault for an accident